emccorson/onsenguide/GUIDE.md

 <!--
 > > - Figure out how to use the theme roller
-> > - Make a red theme to match our Pokemon app
+> > - Make a red theme to match our Pokémon app
 > > - Download the theme and add it to the app styles
 > > - At this point playground scrubs really should give up -->